openstack/oslo.config/doc/source/reference/configuration-files.rst

 Later values always override earlier ones.

 The order of configuration files inside the same configuration directory is defined by the alphabetic sorting order of their file names.
+Files in a configuration directory are parsed after any individual configuration files, so values that appear in both a configuration file and configuration directory will use the value from the directory.

 The parsing of CLI args and config files is initiated by invoking the config manager for example: